lcdm-uiuc/info490-sp16/orientation/syllabus.md

 Docker container, you must ensure that you push local changes to your course cloud Docker container prior to the deadline.

+As part of the orientation week activities, we have provided a demo [IPython Notebook](notebooks/intro2ip.ipynb) that you should use to get familiar with working in an IPython Notebook on the course JupyterHub server.
+Each week there will be an `index.ipynb` IPython Notebook that will give you access to the different course notebooks for that week, please use these on the course server to move through the course material.

 ## Texts ##

 There are no required textbooks for this course.
 Instead, we will